setms/book/docs/engineering-process/analysis.md

 It should also promote practices that improve flow, like software teaming @@Pearl2018 @@Meadows2022.

 Most importantly, a SEW should make it easy to collaborate.
-It should make progress visible to all team members and make it clear where each can best contribute their context-specific knowledge.
+It should make progress visible to all team members and make it clear where each can best contribute.
+In a way, this means that software engineering is a team sport where the players are both humans and tools.
+The tools ideally provide all technology-specific knowledge, while humans add context-specific knowledge.